Groucho Marx: You Bet Your Life

 Marx's radio career was not as successful as his work on stage and in film, though historians such as Gerald Nachman and Michael Barson suggest that, in the case of the single-season Flywheel, Shyster, and Flywheel (1932), the failure may have been a combination of a poor time slot and the Marx Brothers' returning to Hollywood to make another film.

-In the mid-1940s, he weathered a depressing lull in his career.
-His radio show Blue Ribbon Town had failed, and he was unable to sell his proposed sitcom The Flotsam Family only to see it become a huge hit as The Life of Riley with William Bendix in the title role.
+By the mid-1940s, Marx was experiencing a depressing lull in his career.
+His radio show Blue Ribbon Town had failed; Irving Brecher was unable to find a sponsor for his proposed radio sitcom The Flotsam Family created for Marx, only to see it become a huge hit revamped as The Life of Riley starring William Bendix in the title role.
 By that time, the Marx Brothers as film performers had officially retired.

 Marx was scheduled to appear on a radio show with Bob Hope.
 Annoyed that he was made to wait in the green room for 40 minutes, he went on the air in a foul mood.
-Hope started by saying "Why, Groucho Marx!
+Hope began by saying "Why, Groucho Marx!
 Groucho, what are you doing out here in the desert?"
 Marx retorted, "Huh, desert, I've been sitting in the dressing room for forty minutes!
 Some desert alright ...".
 Marx continued to ignore the script, ad-libbing at length, and took it well beyond its allotted time slot.

-Listening in on the show was producer John Guedel, who had a brainstorm.
-He approached Marx about doing a quiz show, to which Marx derisively retorted, "A quiz show?
-Only actors who are completely washed up resort to a quiz show!"
-Undeterred, Guedel proposed that the quiz would be only a backdrop for Marx's interviews of people, and the storm of ad-libbing that they would elicit.
-Marx replied, "Well, I've had no success in radio, and I can't hold on to a sponsor.
-At this point, I'll try anything!"